mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-style-property-types.md

     }
     ```

 - Properties like `animation`, `background`, `box-shadow`, `font`, `text-decoration`, `text-shadow`, `transition`.
 These are shorthand properties, with multiple elements of different types.
 For the majority of these properties, the `string` type is allowed.
 Mimcss also defines object types where the object's fields correspond to the different parts of the CSS property value.
-For example, the `animation` property has the object type as part its type definition that defines fields `name`, `duration`, `func`, `delay`, `count`, `direction`, `mode` and `state`.
+For example, the `animation` property has the object type as part of its type definition that defines fields `name`, `duration`, `func`, `delay`, `count`, `direction`, `mode` and `state`.
 All these fields are declared as optional; therefore, developers can only specify those that they need to.

     In CSS, in most cases, the order of the elements in the shorthand properties is not important; however, sometimes it is and that can create confusion and errors.
 For example, in the string for the `animation` property, the first time value is always the duration and the second is the delay.
 In Mimcss, with the object notation, there is no confusion because the field names unambiguously convey the meaning of the parameters.
 Object notation for the shorthand properties in some sence is similar to using longhand properties; however, it is different in two aspects: